bahaidev/textbrowser/README.md

 1. Locale fixes/changes

-    1. Fix "checkmark_locale_fields_only" so that it is locale-sensitive.

     1. Avoid unchecking when clicking button re: matching current locale if `fieldvalue` is present (i.e., replace `hasFieldvalue` functionality)